-Did you know that nearly 75% of women experience hot flashes during perimenopause, making summer heat feel even more unbearable?
-As your body undergoes hormonal changes, managing these symptoms becomes essential.
-This blog will explore effective strategies to stay cool and comfortable during the sweltering summer months, empowering you with the knowledge to cope with heat effectively.
-With personalized tips on hydration, clothing choices, and self-care strategies, you'll be ready to take on the heat!
+Did you know that nearly 75% of women experience hot flashes during perimenopause, making summer heat feel even more intense?
+As hormonal changes affect your body, managing these symptoms becomes crucial.
+Dr. Joseph Leveno in Plano, Texas, offers expert insights and effective strategies to help you stay cool and comfortable during the hottest months.
+This blog provides personalized tips on hydration, clothing choices, and self-care to empower you to handle the heat with confidence.

 Understanding Perimenopause and its Symptoms